glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 Headlights appeared on the track below.
 Mikayla watched them climb the slope until a marked police car drew up beside the camp.

+The sound of the engine woke the girls.
+Tent zips opened again, but Mikayla motioned for them to stay back.

 One officer came towards her.
 From the other side of the mill, his colleague appeared with a familiar figure walking ahead of him.

 It was the old man from the ridge.